Samuel Volchenboum, MD, PhD

 Junior Programmer – 1200 Patients

 A developer for the 1200 Patients Project, Yervand brings in his experience as a researcher in computational science to usher the project forward.
 He was previously a RIKEN Brain Science Institute intern at the Neural Circuit Theory Laboratory, working on neural data sets and analyzing low-frequency oscillatory brain signals.
 He was a Discovery Scholar at the University of Southern California, completing original research and finishing his degree work in computer science and computational neuroscience.
-Currently a MPCS Student at The College, Yervand is fully invested in the University and the CRI.
+Currently working on his Masters in Computer Science, Yervand is fully invested in the University and the CRI.

 Keith Danahey, MS